rmkimathi/SMBSyncX/README.md

 ## Credits

-Developed with using Jetpack Compose, Material 3, and the SMBJ library.
+Developed using Jetpack Compose, Material 3, and the SMBJ library.